 Weather and climate are key drivers in ecosystem structure and function.
-Global- and regional-scale climate variations will have a tremendous impact on natural systems (Schlesinger 1997; Jacobson et al. 2000; Bonan 2002).
+Global- and regional-scale climate variations will have a tremendous impact on natural systems (Chapin et al. 1996; Schlesinger 1997; Jacobson et al. 2000; Bonan 2002).
 Long-term patterns in temperature and precipitation provide first-order constraints on potential ecosystem structure and function.
 Secondary constraints are realized from the intensity and duration of individual weather events and, additionally, from seasonality and inter-annual climate variability.
 These constraints influence the fundamental properties of ecologic systems, such as soil-water relationships, plant-soil processes, and nutrient cycling, as well as disturbance rates and intensity.
-These properties, in turn, influence the life-history strategies supported by a climate regime (Neilson 1987).
+These properties, in turn, influence the life-history strategies supported by a climatic regime (Neilson 1987; Garrett et al. 2005).